My blog posts likely contain affiliate links, including for the Amazon Associates program.

-Alaska honors our veterans with several memorials that have a stunning view of Denali.
-This rest area has large memorials to veterans from each of the five branches of the Military: Army, Navy, Air Force, Marines, and Coast Guard.
+Alaska honors our veterans with several memorials that have a stunning view of North America’s highest peak.
+This rest area has large memorials to veterans from each of the five branches of the United States Military: Army, Navy, Air Force, Marines, and Coast Guard.
 There are also memorials for other notable military moments in Alaska’s history.

 The Alaska Veteran’s Memorial rest stop has restroom facilities and is wheelchair accessible.
 There is also a visitor center open daily from Memorial Day to Labor Day.